 In addition to the ServletContainerInitializer we also have an annotation - HandlesTypes.
-The HandlesTypes annotation on the implementation of the ServletContainerInitializer is used to express interest in classes that may have anotations (type, method or field level annotations) specified in the value of the HandlesTypes or if it extends / implements one those classes anywhere in the class' super types.
+The HandlesTypes annotation on the implementation of the ServletContainerInitializer is used to express interest in classes that may have annotations (type, method or field level annotations) specified in the value of the HandlesTypes or if it extends / implements one those classes anywhere in the class' super types.
 The HandlesTypes annotation is applied irrespective of the setting of metadata-complete.
-The container uses the HandlesTypes annotation to determine when to invoke the initializer's onStartup method.

 When examining the classes of an application to see if they match any of the criteria specified by the HandlesTypes annotation of a ServletContainerInitializer, the container may run into class loading problems if one or more of the application's optional JAR files are missing.
 Since the container is not in a position to decide whether these types of class loading failures will prevent the application from working correctly, it must ignore them, while at the same time providing a configuration option that would log them.